 "Learning new information about settings - I ended getting a much higher percentage of great shots."

 While this workshop is designed to be reasonably accessible, there's a fair degree of exertion involved and participants must be comfortable performing these activities during a full day, as there will be no option to leave the workshop early.
 We have a scheduled water taxi service and are unable to call to change our pick-up time.
-Activities include, but are not limited to: paddling a canoe for hours at a time (sitting or kneeling), climbing into and out of a canoe & speedboat from various surfaces (including a dock, a beach, and uneven, wet, sandy and muddy ground, as well as swampy or spongy surfaces, and shallow water), lifting your camera gear and personal items into and out of a moving boat, pulling your canoe out of the water onto shore for breaks and to cross beaver dams, and putting it back in the water after.
+Activities include, but are not limited to: paddling a canoe for hours at a time (sitting or kneeling), climbing into and out of a canoe & speedboat from various surfaces (including a dock, a beach, a rocky island, and uneven, wet, sandy and muddy ground, as well as swampy or spongy surfaces, and shallow water), lifting your camera gear and personal items into and out of a moving boat, pulling your canoe out of the water onto shore for breaks and to cross beaver dams, and putting it back in the water after.
 Your feet will get wet.
 It is your responsibility to know your limits and pace yourself accordingly.

 About Helen E. Grose - Your Guide & Instructor!